heltonteixeira92/heltonteixeira92/README.md

 - 🌱 I’m currently learning **Django** and **how to Building Modern Python Applications on AWS**

-- 👨‍💻 All of my projects are available at 🚧[under construction](under construction)🚧
+- 👨‍💻 All of my projects are available at [my portfolio](https://heltonteixeira92.github.io)

 - 📫 How to reach me **heltonteixeiradesouza@hotmail.com**